slartibaartfast/allocate-token/README.md

 ### Install tables and sample data in an Astra keyspace

-Create two new keyspaces, one for secret data named app_manager and one that will store app generated data named tribe.
-Refer to this [Astra documentation](https://docs.astra.datastax.com/docs/managing-keyspaces) as needed.
+There is a bit of configuration to do.
+Create two new keyspaces, one for secret data named "app_manager" and one that will store app generated data, named "tribe".
+Refer to this [Astra documentation](https://docs.astra.datastax.com/docs/managing-keyspaces) on adding keyspaces in Astra as necessary.

-Create a roll with limited permissions for the app to use by opening a CQL prompt in the top level keyspace and running:
+Next, create a roll with limited permissions for the app to use by opening a CQL prompt in the top level keyspace and running the following commands.
+Also, change the password.
 ```
 CREATE ROLE app_user WITH PASSWORD = 'AUniquePassword' AND LOGIN = true;
 ```